Heavy snow causes travel disruption across UK as amber warnings remain

 Manchester Airport said delays to some departures and arrivals are still possible as staff de-ice aircraft and clear walkways.

-Leeds Bradford Airport said its runway would remain closed “until further notice” while it continues to mitigate heavy snowfall, after it had previously hoped to reopen at midday on Sunday.
+Leeds Bradford Airport confirmed shortly after 2.15pm that its runway had reopened but added some disruption was expected to continue throughout the day.

-It said access through its security could be temporarily restricted due to the high number of customers already in the departure lounge.
+It had earlier warned that access through security could be temporarily restricted due to the high number of customers already in the departure lounge awaiting flights.

 Birmingham Airport had suspended operations for several hours overnight “for snow clearing and safety reasons”, but said it was on schedule for “business as usual” on Sunday.